 - NAME Atom name.
 A different name should be used for each atom of the same type, although this is not required.
-Note that only the first four characters of the atom name will be used by the program, and that no spaces are allowed in naming the atom. - X x-coordinate (in atomic units, unless Ångström has been requested on line 4 of the input). - Y y-coordinate. - Z z-coordinate. - Isotope= Specify the atomic mass of the nucleus (closest integer number).
+Note that only the first four characters of the atom name will be used by the program. - X x-coordinate (in atomic units, unless ångström has been requested on line 4 of the input). - Y y-coordinate. - Z z-coordinate. - Isotope= Specify the atomic mass of the nucleus (closest integer number).
 By default the mass of the most abundant isotope of the element will be used.
 When automatic symmetry detection is used, the program will distinguish between different nuclei if they have different atomic mass number.
-A calculation of HDO would thus be run in $C_s$ symmetry.
+A calculation of HDO would thus be run in C_s symmetry.